 All of our content resides on GitHub, a well-known source control platform.
 Anyone can create a free GitHub account and make content changes and additions through the GitHub web UI.
-If you are a developer or know your way around git source control and local build environments, you can choose to work with our source files that way.
+If you are a developer or know your way around Git source control and local build environments, you can choose to work with our source files that way.

 Provide a quick edit

 Making quick edits is a good way to fix small errors and omissions in the User Guide.
 If a page displays an edit link (as shown below), you can make a quick fix yourself.
-When you edit the document, you submit a pull request (PR) to submit the fix/suggestion to us.
+When you edit the document, you send us a pull request (PR) to submit the fix/suggestion to us.
 Then we can review, approve, and publish the submitted change.